-Assistance (and jobs) for homeowners, workers, artists and the unemployed
+Assistance for individuals, homeowners, workers, artists, veterans, the unemployed (and pets) and volunteers

 Resources & guidance